How it works: Azure AD Multi-Factor Authentication

 How to enable and use Azure AD Multi-Factor Authentication

-All Azure AD tenants can use security defaults to quickly enable Microsoft Authenticator for all users.
-Users and groups can be enabled for Azure AD Multi-Factor Authentication to prompt for additional verification during the sign-in event.
+You can use security defaults in Azure AD tenants to quickly enable Microsoft Authenticator for all users.
+You can enable Azure AD Multi-Factor Authentication to prompt users and groups for additional verification during sign-in.

-For more granular controls, Conditional Access policies can be used to define events or applications that require MFA.
-These policies can allow regular sign-in events when the user is on the corporate network or a registered device, but prompt for additional verification factors when remote or on a personal device.
+For more granular controls, you can use Conditional Access policies to define events or applications that require MFA.
+These policies can allow regular sign-in when the user is on the corporate network or a registered device but prompt for additional verification factors when the user is remote or on a personal device.

 To learn about licensing, see Features and licenses for Azure AD Multi-Factor Authentication.

 To learn more about different authentication and validation methods, see Authentication methods in Azure Active Directory.

 To see MFA in action, enable Azure AD Multi-Factor Authentication for a set of test users in the following tutorial: